eclipse

 Hezekiah prayed for them, saying, “May the Lord, Who is good, pardon everyone who sets his heart on seeking God-the Lord, the God of his fathers-even if he is not clean according to the rules of the sanctuary.”
 And the Lord heard Hezekiah and healed the people (II Chronicles 30:18-20).

 God answers prayer in the most unexpected ways.
 Dr. Klara Schlink, president of the Women’s Division of the German Student Christian Movement (1933-35), prayed for revival in her Bible study groups.
-On September 11, 1944 Darmstadt, Germany, was destroyed by an air-raid and over 12,000 people were killed.
-On that dark and deadly night, the young girls discovered a holy God.
-They repented of their sins.
+On September 11, 1944 Darmstadt, Germany, was destroyed by an air raid and over 12,000 people were killed.
+On that dark and deadly night, the young girls discovered a holy God, as they repented of their sins.
 Revival sprang up, and new life emerged.
-The Evangelical Sisterhood of Mary was born out of those ashes with a handful of German women who dedicated themselves to loving the Lord Jesus and to the healing and reconciliation of wounded Israel.
+The Evangelical Sisterhood of Mary emerged out of those ashes with a handful of German women who dedicated themselves to loving the Lord Jesus and to the healing and reconciliation of wounded Israel.

 God hears our prayers but answers in unique ways.
 This is called the serendipity of God!
-We must believe that He hears and that His answer is will come creatively.
+We must believe He listens and His answer will come creatively in the right way and time.

-Oprah is famous for asking all she interviews if they see the good that comes from suffering.
+Oprah is famous for asking each she interviews if he/she sees the good that comes from suffering.
 She broached the subject with Wiesel.
-Of course, his writings have educated many on the subject of Holocaust and Jewish suffering; but Wiesel’s wounded heart is still so evident.
+Of course, his writings have educated many on the subject of Holocaust and Jewish suffering; but Wiesel’s wounded heart was still so evident.
 This was a difficult question for him.

-Jews have strong objections about Jesus.
-Many stem from their wounds of suffering through unjust persecution.
-While I agree that their affliction should not be minimized, it is my constant prayer that those who hurt would not distinguish the light of their faith in God.
-No matter how dim, that light will illuminate truth.
+Jews have strong objections about Jesus and the Good News as we know, apply, and live.
+Many stem from their wounds of suffering through unjust persecution such as the Holocaust.
+While I agree their affliction should never be minimized, it is my constant prayer those who hurt would not distinguish the light of their faith in God.
+No matter how dim, that candle will continue to flicker and eventually illuminate truth.

-I pray they would see these times as “eclipse,” rather than “night.”
+The worst of times, crowded with injustice and ghastly inhumanity that brings life to the level of scum are just an eclipse, rather than night.
 Yes, the dark is real, and the pain agonizing.
-Yes, God appears silent and distant in the darkness.
+Yes, God seems silent, distant and maybe even removed in the steely darkness.
 But He is still there with justice and hope for tomorrow.
 Night does not eradicate the light.
+It never can

-Even in a total solar eclipse as the moon blackens the sun’s bright rays-during the darkest moments-a ring of light rays called corona can be seen encircling the sun.
-The corona light gives testimony that the light is present behind the dark and will return with noonday brilliance.
+Even in a total solar eclipse as the moon blackens the sun’s bright rays—during the darkest moments—a ring of light rays called corona can be seen encircling the sun.
+The corona crown gives testimony that the light is present behind the dark and will return with noonday brilliance

 Isaiah foresaw the birth of the Yeshua, the Light of the World and Jewish Messiah, when he made this prediction: